On the notions of upper and lower density: Independence of the axioms

-It follows that also condition \ref{item:I6} is satisfied, and the proof of the lemma is thus complete. \end{proof} At long last, we have all what we need to confirm the independence of \ref{item:F2}.
-This is implied by our first theorem, which follows at once from Lemmas \ref{lem:if_an_index_exists} and \ref{lem:existence_of_an_index} (we omit further details). \begin{theorem} Given $K \in [1,\infty]$, there exists a non-monotone, subadditive, $(-1)$-homogeneous, and translational invariant function $\theta^\ast: \PPc(\HHb) \to \RRb$ with the property that $\sup_{X \fixed[0.1]{\text{ }} \in\fixed[0.1]{\text{ }} \PPc(\HHb)} \theta^\ast(X) = K$.
-In particular, there exists an upper quasi-density on $\HHb$ that is not an upper density. \end{theorem} Incidentally, it would be useful to find a way of defining non-monotone upper quasi-densities that is alternative to, and possibly easier than, the one provided by Lemmas \ref{lem:if_an_index_exists} and \ref{lem:existence_of_an_index}, for this could help to answer, e.g., some of the unsolved questions listed in Section \ref{sec:closing_remarks}.
+So, to sum it up, $\iota$ also satisfies condition \ref{item:I6}, and the proof of the lemma is complete. \end{proof} Finally, we have what we need to confirm the independence of \ref{item:F2}: This is implied by the following theorem, which is straightforward by Lemmas \ref{lem:if_an_index_exists} and \ref{lem:existence_of_an_index} (we omit further details). \begin{theorem} Given $K \in [1,\infty]$, there exists a non-monotone, subadditive, $(-1)$-homogeneous, and translational invariant function $\theta^\ast: \PPc(\HHb) \to \RRb$ with the property that $\sup_{X \in \PPc(\HHb)} \theta^\ast(X) = K$.
+In particular, there exists an upper quasi-density on $\HHb$ that is not an upper density. \end{theorem}